Maryland GED Application

 Details of GED for Those in Maryland

-GED is a standardized battery of tests measuring your academic knowledge and skills at the level of a high school program.
-Depending up on the jurisdiction where you take your GED, the testing policies may differ-including eligibility criteria, pass marks required, and the high-school equivalent credentials awarded.
-It is vital that you are aware of these jurisdictional criteria/special requirements of GED already before you apply for the test.
-Here is a summary of important information necessary for a Maryland GED application.
+The test measures your academic knowledge and skills at the level of a high school program.
+Depending up on the jurisdiction, the testing policies may differ-including eligibility criteria, pass marks required and the high-school equivalent credentials awarded.
+It is vital that you are aware of these jurisdictional criteria/special requirements before you apply for the test.
+Here is a summary of important information necessary for the test.

 GED in Maryland

 Recognizing the importance of a high school diploma for advanced educational and employment opportunities, the state of Maryland has envisaged a number of adult education services whereby you can achieve a high-school equivalent credential.
-The Office of Adult Education and Literacy Services (AELS) in Maryland conducts/administers GED testing in the state (http://www.dllr.state.md.us/gedmd/ged.shtml).
-In addition, the AELS Program also offers preparation classes for GED takers.
-Here is a list of important pointers to Maryland GED application:
+The Office of Adult Education and Literacy Services (AELS) in Maryland conducts/administers it in the state (http://www.dllr.state.md.us/gedmd/ged.shtml).
+In addition, the AELS Program also offers preparation classes for the candidates.
+Here is a list of important pointers:

-- The state of Maryland has a residential requirement for taking GED.
+- The state of Maryland has a residential requirement for taking the test.
 You should have been residing in the state for at least three months, for taking the test.
-Those who do not satisfy this condition may not opt for Maryland GED application.
+Those who do not satisfy this condition are not permitted.

-- The minimum age for taking GED in Maryland is 16 years.
+- The minimum age for taking the test in Maryland is 16 years.

-- There are three language editions of GED available in the state-English, French, and Spanish.
+- There are three language editions available in the state-English, French and Spanish.

 - To pass the test, you should score a minimum of 410 in each test and a total minimum of 2250 in the full test battery.

-- Upon successful completion of GED, you are awarded a Maryland High School Diploma.
+- Upon successful completion, you are awarded a Maryland High School Diploma.

 - There is a waiting period of two months before retaking the test.
 You can take the test for a maximum of three times in a calendar year.

-For more Maryland GED application information, you may check the official webpage on 'Testing Policies' (http://www2.acenet.edu/gedtest/policy/index.cfm?state=MD).
+For more information, you may check the official web page on 'Testing Policies' (http://www2.acenet.edu/gedtest/policy/index.cfm?state=MD).

 Preparing for GED

-While planning for a Maryland GED application, you may also want to know how to prepare for the test.
-You may find local programs or classes in Maryland, or may look for online resources or programs.
+You may also want to know how to prepare for the test.
+You may find local programs or classes in Maryland or may look for online resources or programs.

-- All community colleges in the state offer adult education programs, especially GED classes.
+- All community colleges in the state offer adult education programs, especially preparatory classes.
 A county-wise list of Maryland adult education programs is available at: http://www.dllr.state.md.us/gedmd/programs.shtml.
-These programs are sponsored by the state Department of Labor, Licensing, and Regulation.
+These programs are sponsored by the state Department of Labor, Licensing and Regulation.

-- The Learning Express Library at Enoch Pratt Free Library (public library in Baltimore, Maryland) is a great source of preparation and practice materials for GED.
-You need to have an Enoch Pratt Free Library card for accessing the materials http://www.prattlibrary.org/research/database.aspx?id=2650).
+- The Learning Express Library at Enoch Pratt Free Library (public library in Baltimore, Maryland) is a great source of preparation and practice materials.
+You need to have the library card for accessing the materials.
+To learn more, click on the following link: http://www.prattlibrary.org/research/database.aspx?id=2650).

-- You may find more local GED classes and programs from the America's Literacy Directory (http://www.literacydirectory.org/), through a ProLiteracy web search http://www.proliteracy.org/NetCommunity/Page.aspx?pid=298&srcid=335), or from local yellow pages.
+- You may find more local classes and programs from the America's Literacy Directory (http://www.literacydirectory.org/), through a ProLiteracy web search (http://www.proliteracy.org/NetCommunity/Page.aspx?pid=298&srcid=335), or from local yellow pages.

-- The official GED website is another good start for GED preparation.
-In addition to the Official Practice Test, you may a find a number of pointers to GED preparation here (http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/Prepare_GED.htm).
+- The official website is another good start for preparation.
+In addition to the practice test, you may a find a number of pointers to preparation here (http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/Prepare_GED.htm).

 Getting the GED Transcript

-While making a Maryland GED application, it is also important to know how, when, and where you get your results.
+While making an application, it is also important to know how, when and where you get your results.

 - To get you transcript, you may apply in person or by mail.
 Faxed requests are not accepted.